mandana-g/Dermatology/README.md

 We used Python to explore, clean, analyze and visualize our data.
 SHAP (SHapley Additive exPlanations) was used to determine the most important features for predicting the dermatological conditions.

-To develop models that can classify our data, we used the following methods:
+To develop models that can be used to classify the data and predict the dermatological conditions, we used the following methods:
 * ExtraTrees
 * RandomForest
 * SVM